lmachens/meteor-apm-server/README.md

 2) Copy [`mup-placeholder.js`](mup-placeholder.js) to `mup.js`.
 Replace the placeholder entries in the configuration with your configuration.

+3) Copy [`settings-placeholder.json`](settings-placeholder.json) to `settings.json`.
+Change any settings as it suits your project (see *Meteor apm settings* section below)

-3) Server configuration steps you need to verify prior to deployment:
+4) Server configuration steps you need to verify prior to deployment:

    a) This setup was tested using a server with at least 512MB of RAM.